-Fellows must notify the training site supervisor and confirm their communicated return date to the head scientific coordinator of EPIET or EUPHEM and FFO in accordance with the national law, but at least 30 days in advance.
+Fellows must notify the training site supervisor and confirm their communicated return date the Head of Fellowship Programme and FFO in accordance with the national law, but at least 30 days in advance.

 7.4.
 Absence without justification and notice